aalzanki/MakeSchoolNotes-Swift/P5-MakeSchoolNotes-Intro/content.md

 That time has come to make your first *real* app, your own version of the classic *Notes* app.
 After finishing the *SimpleApp* tutorial you should have an understanding of how to use Xcode and the fundamental building blocks of how an App is put together.

-In this tutorial we will build upon that knowledge to build a fully fledged application that will touch upon many beginner and intermediate development topics.
+In this tutorial, we will build upon that knowledge to build a fully fledged application that will touch upon many beginner and intermediate development topics.

 We are going to be looking at the following topics: